knu2xs/forestry-tools/README.md

 * **Units of Measure** (not yet implemented) - This is the linear unit of measure defining the sample point spacing.
 It can be either feet, meters or chains.
 The default is feet.

-* **Vertical Spacing Distance** - This is the linear spacing distance for the grid's vertical or y axis.
+* **X Spacing Distance** - This is the linear spacing distance for the grid's horizontal or x axis.
 The default unit of measure is feet.

-* **X Spacing Distance** - This is the linear spacing distance for the grid's horizontal or x axis.
+* **Y Spacing Distance** - This is the linear spacing distance for the grid's vertical or y axis.
 The default unit of measure is feet.

 * **Output Feature Class** - This is the location and name of the points feature class to be created by the tool.